oakestra/oakestra/README.md

 Then configure the NetManager and perform the startup as usual.

 N.b. each worker node can now be configured to work with a different cluster.

-Alternatively you can install the latest stable binaeries
+N.b. you can disable the Overlay Newtork (and therefore avoid using the NetManager using the `-n -1` flag at NodeEngine startup.

 # 🎼 Deployment descriptor
 <a name="🎼-deployment-descriptor"></a>